bparanj/crystal/security/linux/device-file.md

 The term "device file" is used because these special files represent and provide access to physical devices.
 Here’s why they are named this way:

 1. **Representation**:
-   - **Files as Interfaces**: In Unix-like systems, everything is represented as a file, including hardware devices.
+   - **Files as Interfaces**: In Unix-like systems, everything is represented as a file,  hardware devices.
 This design philosophy means that hardware devices can be accessed using the same system calls (e.g., `open`, `read`, `write`, `close`) that are used for regular file operations.

 2. **Abstraction**:
    - **Device Abstraction**: By using device files, the operating system abstracts the details of device communication, providing a simple and consistent interface for software applications to interact with hardware.